Breaking Through the Fog

 Current Art Exhibit in Heron Hall

-A Photographic Journey through the Laguna de Santa Rosa
+Photographs of the Laguna de Santa Rosa

 Heron Hall Art Gallery

 Reward yourself by visiting this beautiful exhibit in Heron Hall.
 Heron Hall is located at the Laguna Environmental Center, 900 Sanford Road (at the corner of Occidental Rd. and Sanford Rd.), Santa Rosa, CA 95401.
 The Laguna Environmental Center is open to the public Monday through Friday, 9am-5pm, but because of the variety of hall uses during the week, please call ahead to make sure you can view the art (707-527-9277, x107).
 Another great time to view the art exhibit is during our occasional special Saturday Open Houses from 10am-3pm.
 They are FREE and open to the public.
 Details here.

 Proceeds of art sales benefit the Laguna de Santa Rosa Foundation, a non-profit 501(c)3 organization.

 The goal of this gallery is to exhibit multiple shows per year of nature-themed art for sale.
 A portion of the proceeds benefit the Laguna de Santa Rosa Foundation.
 Click here for an art exhibit floor plan of Heron Hall.
 If you are interested in exhibiting and selling your artwork in Heron Hall, please read through the parameters and fill out the brief application at the end of this document.
 We will contact you as soon as possible after we receive your application.
 If your application is accepted, we will complete an Artist Agreement similar to this SAMPLE.
 Thanks for your interest!

 . . . details coming soon!

 The Laguna Foundation works to restore and conserve the Laguna de Santa Rosa,

 and to inspire public appreciation for Sonoma County's Wetland of International Importance.